awuersch/cb-lxc-dockerfiles/README.md

 Unfortunately, the output is all on one line.
 Output all on one line is very inconvenient to view.

-We can format this output further by piping it through Linux command `fmt`.
+One can format this output further by piping it through Linux command `fmt`.
 `fmt` breaks lines on spaces.
 It also